Graham · Cairngorms

 - Carn Glas-choire is rated 4/5 (challenging) on the OutdoorSCOT scale.
 The standard route covers about 13km with 540m of ascent and takes most walkers 4-6 hours.
 Terrain: Good landrover track lower down, then a vague quad rut and waist-deep heather across the watershed.

-- Where do I park for Carn Glas-choire?
+- Where should I park to climb Carn Glas-choire?

-- Standard parking is at NH830260 near Inverness.
+- Standard parking is at NH830260.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 - The standard good-weather months for Carn Glas-choire are March, April, May, June, July, August, September, October, November.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.